 The fact that the LD500E’s battery can be removed for charging has already been mentioned positively.
 At the same time, it can be criticized that Decathlon did not provide the bike itself with a charging socket — so you are always forced to remove the battery.
 Thanks to the precise fastening mechanism, this can be done effortlessly and quickly, and a practical carrying handle on the battery folds out when you remove it.
 This makes it easy to carry the 3.1 kg battery, and it can also be placed safely thanks to the flat bottom.

-One word should then also be said about the microSHIFT system, because compared to the known Shimano shifters, this works a little differently.
+One word should then also be said about the microSHIFT system, because compared to many Shimano shifters, this works a little differently.
 Instead of using only the thumb, this trigger is operated with both the thumb and the index finger.
 After a short period of familiarization, however, this is not a disadvantage and the operation of the system is as usual easy from the hand.

 The extensive equipment and the comparatively heavy motor, coupled with the large battery, result in a weight of the Elops LD500E of 23.8 kg (weighed in frame size M).
 Thus, the bike is definitely not a lightweight — and surprised positively during the test ride just for that reason!